The Three Documents That All Women Benefit From Having

 Why women need this more than ever

 Women live longer on average, carry more caregiving responsibilities, and sit at the center of extended family logistics.
 We’re the ones people call when something goes wrong.
-Yet most women have never spoken to a financial advisor or estate planning attorney.
+Yet most women have never spoken to a financial advisor or trusts and estates attorney.

 That’s why we built Mitzi.